neos/fusion-form/Documentation/Tutorials/CustomFields.md

 you access to the current value from data binding and the target value.

-HINT: By default all field components support setting `attributes` which are expected to override all autmatically assigned attributes and whenever it makes sense also `content` which is usually defined via afx.
+HINT: By default all field components support setting `attributes` which are expected to override all automatically assigned attributes and whenever it makes sense also `content` which is usually defined via afx.

 ```